jnozzi/cocoadev.com/markdown/AutomaticReleaseProperties.md

 I'm just not ready to go that extra step and turn on Apple's garbage collector (mostly for reasons I won't go into here) and wanted a way to avoid writing that extra dealloc code (especially since my dealloc will not even be called when I DO enable GC). -- rjt

 ----
-In that case, consider writing an General/AppleScript, Xcode plugin, service, or just a command line tool that parses a class interface and emits a     -dealloc with the relevant     [self setFoo:nil] calls.
+In that case, consider writing an AppleScript, Xcode plugin, service, or just a command line tool that parses a class interface and emits a     -dealloc with the relevant     [self setFoo:nil] calls.
 You can then simply paste that into your implementation and modify it as necessary.
 Perfectly conventional code will be right there where everyone expects it, doing just what any Obj-C programmer would expect, and yet you avoid the tedium of writing it. -CS

 ----